fredriikolsson/ProjectIQ_PA1414/README.md

 Start by downloading and installing NodeJS
 [NodeJS webpage](https://nodejs.org/en/ "NodeJS Hompeage")

-When NodeJS is finnished and propperly installed Continue to install the MySQL-client
+When NodeJS is finnished and properly installed Continue to install the MySQL-client

 In Debian-based Linux Distros